 Those are just the tip of the iceberg.
 Lack of sleep increases your risk of developing serious health conditions such as anxiety, depression, heart disease, high blood pressure, diabetes and stroke.
 Other factors associated with sleep deprivation include:

-- Accidents and injuries.
+.
 Too little sleep slows down your reaction times, making you more susceptible to automobile crashes and on-the-job injuries.
 In fact, sleep deprivation has been linked to some of the biggest catastrophes in recent memory, including the Three Mile Island nuclear accident, the Exxon Valdez oil spill and the Chernobyl nuclear meltdown.

-- Reduced mental alertness.
+.
 Lack of sleep has a negative effect on attention, alertness, concentration, reasoning and problem-solving skills.
 It can lead to memory loss and affect academic performance.

-- Poor libido.
+.
 Sleeplessness causes a decrease in energy levels and can cause stress and anxiety – factors that can kill your sex drive.
 This is true in both men and women.
 Males with a sleep disorder called sleep apnea produce less testosterone, which can also contribute.

-- Weight gain.
 People who sleep less eat more.
 Good sleep signals an appetite-suppressing compound in the body, while poor sleep has the opposite effect: it stimulates hunger.
 This increases your risk of obesity by as much as 30 percent, according to some studies.

 Unfortunately, many individuals in the Midlands simply don’t realize just how important getting a good night’s sleep is.
 They attribute the symptoms and side effects to normal, everyday life.
 It’s tempting to downplay the need for sleep but doing so can be deadly: a British research study showed that people who reduced their nightly sleep from seven hours to five hours nearly doubled their risk of death from all causes.
 Cardiovascular disease was especially prevalent in these individuals.